 I ‘m continuously visiting hospital websites and to be honest, many could use a trip to the ER.
 While healthcare technology continues to change at a rapid pace, many healthcare providers have not kept pace with new web design and usage practices.
 Luckily, keeping an effective website is about keeping the content fresh and organization.
 Here are a few tips to keep your website looking great and user-friendly.

-Regardless of what content is on your site, consumers won’t benefit from anything they can’t find.
-Our evidence-based online health assessments, are deployed on many hospital websites.
+- Highlight the Important Info: Regardless of what content is on your site, consumers won’t benefit from anything they can’t find.
+Our Health Risk Assessments, evidence-based online health assessments, are deployed on many hospital websites.
 The sites that prominently display the assessments see greater participation and generate more leads than those hospitals that have them buried under a maze of links.
 The message is simple: If you show it, they will use it.

 Making effective use of your website isn’t just part of a smart patient engagement strategy, it’s a consumer expectation.
 Managing a well-organized website is easier than a cluttered one and will accomplish more for your hospital or clinic.
 So ask yourself, do you like searching for content on your website?